arashmilani/rinty/README.md

 | UPLOAD_HANDLER_SECRET_KEY      | Secret key to your selected upload handler |

-Then in the project directory run:
+First we will create a Docker image for Rinty.
+To so so run the command below in the project directory:

 ````bash
 $ docker build -t rinty .
 ````

-To run the created image use this command:
+Now we can create a container using the image created in previous step.
+Running our image with `-d` runs the container in detached mode, leaving the container running in the background.

 ````bash
 $ docker run --env-file ./.env -d rinty